Harsh-Upadhayay/CricMarshall/README.md

 ## To-Do List
 15/08/2022:
-* Remove ffmpeg warning while recording voice
+[] Remove ffmpeg warning while recording voice
-* Make list of extracted nouns (if neccesary)
+[*] Make list of extracted nouns (if neccesary)

 16/08/2022:
-* Extract year (if mentioned) from the generated text.
+[] Extract year (if mentioned) from the generated text.

 17/08/2022:
-* Errors in extracted year.
-If the user only mention month and the year, the datefinder library automatically adding today's date. i.e, if user says august 2016, then it will get extracted as 2016/08/17
-* Voice of output generator is subject to change.
+[] Errors in extracted year.
+If the user only mention month and the year, the datefinder library automatically adding today's date. i.e, if user says august 2016, then it will get extracted as 2016/08/17 [*] Voice of output generator is subject to change.

+19/08/2022
+[] create small database to run queries and analyze the result [] got suggestion to work on pandas for query processing and result generation.
+Discussion required.

 ## Required Libraries
 * os